tarantool/doc/doc/concepts/configuration.rst

 -   The user-defined :ref:`label <configuration_labels>` ``upgraded`` is ``true``
     on instances that are running Tarantool 3.1.0 or later.
 On older versions, it is ``false``.
--   Two ``compat`` options that were introduced in 3.1.0 are defined for Tarantool 3.1.0 instances.
+-   Two :ref:`compat <configuration_reference_compat>` options that were introduced in 3.1.0 are defined for Tarantool 3.1.0
+    instances.
 On older versions, they would cause an error.

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/conditional/config.yaml